Photos by Zoe Rain and Whitney Middleton, courtesy of Jamila Woods

 “I think [joy is] really important too,” she says.
 “Like telling this truth because there could be just one story, you could just see videos of black people being killed on loop or just the side of oppression or just the erasure of the fact that we experience joy and we have other things to say.”

-Though she has long considered herself an organizer, it was with “Blk Girl Soldier,” her first single, that Woods really was able to articulate her feelings about the role of black women within America’s activist movements.
+Though she has always considered herself an activist and organizer, it was with “Blk Girl Soldier,” her first single, that Woods really was able to articulate her feelings about the role of black women within America’s activist movements.
 One of the lyrics from the song is even based off of a protest chant she learned from Black Youth Project 100, “Rosa was a freedom fighter / And she taught us how to fight.”

 “I went to a BYP100 meeting, and I heard them talking about how in the Civil Rights movement, black women were really instrumental in everything that went on but they were like in the offices and not really out on the front lines,” she explains.
 “So you see like Malcolm, Martin, and like all these men.
 Black Lives Matter, all of these organizations now are really intentional about putting black women in the forefront, and even like just literally, physically at marches, so that you see them in pictures and just like in the meetings, getting airtime… I was really inspired by the way that black women are very resilient, and that just really inspired me to be able to keep going.”